awsdocs/aws-elemental-mediatailor-user-guide/doc_source/channel-assembly-creating-source-locations.md

 1. Under **Segment delivery server configuration**, optionally configure a server to deliver your content segments:
    + **Use a default segment delivery server**: Enter the base URL of the server that is used to deliver your content segments, such as a CDN\.
 Configure **Default segment host name** if you'd like to use a different server than the source location server to serve the content segments\.
 For example, you can restrict access to the origin manifests from players by using a different CDN configuration for the **Base HTTP URL** \(what MediaTailor uses to access the manifests\) and the **Default Segment Base URL** \(what players uses to access the content segments\)\.
 If you don't enter a value, MediaTailor defaults to the source location server for segment delivery\.
+   + **Use named segment delivery servers**: If you have configured a default segment delivery server, you can also configure additional segment delivery servers\.
+Each one must have a unique name and a base URL\.
+The base URL can be a full HTTP URL, or it can be a relative path like `/some/path/` \.
+The names are used to identify which server should be used when MediaTailor receives a request for content segments\.
+If the request contains the header `X-MediaTailor-SegmentDeliveryConfigurationName` and the value of the header matches a name, the corresponding base URL will be used to serve the content\.
+If the header is not included in the request, or if it does not match any names, then the default segment delivery server will be used\.

 1. Choose **Create source location**\.